I've heard people some people say that technology will solve any resource shortages we might face. Is this true?

 And water's not just needed for us humans.
 Freshwater and ocean marine life are under stress as we continue to pollute the planet's waters and warm and acidify the oceans.
 Sadly, increasing numbers of aquatic species are threatened with extinction.

 Give me a quick rundown on the world energy situation.
 So what if we run out of fossil fuels?
 Won't we just find other energy sources?

 Unfortunately, nothing we've found so far can give us as much cheap, reliable energy as fossil fuels do.
-Lower greenhouse gas emissions are necessary to avoid ongoing climate change and renewable energy use is growing.
+Lower greenhouse gas emissions are absolutely necessary to avoid ongoing climate change, and the good news is that renewable energy use is growing.
 But renewable energy - hydropower, solar, wind, biofuels, biomass (mostly wood), and geothermal - supplies only 11% of total world energy use.
-By themselves, solar and wind comprise about 3% of total global energy.
+By themselves, solar and wind comprise about 4% of total global energy.
 Nuclear energy remains expensive and dangerous and dreams of nuclear fusion are still dreams.

 The fossil fuels of oil, coal, and natural gas continue to make up over 80% of total world energy.
 And billions of people around the world want the cheap energy fossil fuels provide so that they can have the agricultural and industrial machinery, lighting, heating, cooling, transport, and modern industrial products that most people in the developed countries take for granted.

 These cheap fossil fuels are finite and, as they continue depleting, they will become more expensive and polluting over the long-term.
 The transition to renewables is necessary, but the transition will take decades and it will be difficult and costly.